dfinson/apifi/README.md

     **Input**: An entity "instance" with updated values with which to assign / overwrite the corresponding values of the entity with the same id.
     **Output**: The newly updated entity.

-    **_Important note:_** _This update relies on the `cascadedUpdate(...)` method defined in `DataManager<T>` which reflectively iterates over all fields of the object to update and assigns them to the the corresponding values within the updated object passed as the second argument.
+    **_Important note:_** _This update relies on the `cascadeUpdate(...)` method defined in `DataManager<T>` which reflectively iterates over all fields of the object to update and assigns them to the the corresponding values within the updated object passed as the second argument.
 Any field can be excluded from this kind of update by being annotated as `@NonApiUpdatable`._

 6. `delete...`
     ```